Audioquest Beetle Review

 What problem does Beetle deal with?
 The fact that many devices in our environment, such as TV, consoles and TV boxes on Android, are equipped with bad DACs.
 AudioQuest’s idea is to stream audio signals from such digital devices to Beetle itself, and let his much-improved DAC turn into analog and then send it further to amplification and playback.

 The combination of two wired digital inputs (USB and optics) and one wireless (Bluetooth) brings with it a host of possibilities and potential locations for using Beetle.
 For example, if you own a stereo amplifier without a built-in DAC, and without any digital inputs, Beetle will allow you to bring the sound from your TV without any embarrassing combinations, such as direct connection to the TV’s headphone output.
 In this case, the TV and Beetle will connect to the optic, the Beetle and the amplifier with a 3.5-mm cable on one side and the other pair of RCA connectors.

-Beetle can be used in a more classical way, so we can connect it to a computer or laptop using a USB stick and plug its headphones or active speakers into its 3.5-mm output.
+The Beetle can be used more classically, so we can connect it to a computer or laptop using a USB stick and plug its headphones or active speakers into its 3.5-mm output.
 The built-in headphone amplifier alone is solid enough to power moderately demanding headphones(formally supported headphones have an impedance of 20 to 300 Ω), and the performance of the overall system is equivalent to DragonFly Black.

-Beetle in some countries costs like DragonFly Red, which is twice as expensive as DragonFly Black, so in the marketplace there are places for all three devices.
-Since in US the price between Beetle and DragonFly Black differs for only 70 $ and Beetle brings a much wider spectrum of functions, it is definitely a more cost-effective purchase – especially if you do not plan to transfer it daily and connect it to your cell phone (which is, however, possible) .
+Beetle in some countries costs like DragonFly Red, which is twice as expensive as DragonFly Black, so in the marketplace, there are places for all three devices.
+Since in the US the price between Beetle and DragonFly Black differs for only 70 $ and Beetle brings a much wider spectrum of functions, it is a more cost-effective purchase – especially if you do not plan to transfer it daily and connect it to your cell phone (which is, however, possible).